Connect with us

 The TOUR

-Finally, there is also an effort to increase the participation of African Americans in professional golf tours, such as the PGA Tour and LPGA Tour.
-Historically, there have been very few African Americans competing at the highest levels of professional golf, but this is starting to change.
-For example, professional golfer Cameron Champ has emerged as a rising star on the PGA Tour and has become a vocal advocate for diversity and inclusion in the sport.
+There’s also a push to increase African American participation in professional tours like the PGA Tour and LPGA Tour.
+Historically, few African Americans have competed at the highest levels, but this is changing.
+For instance, Cameron Champ is a rising star on the PGA Tour and a vocal advocate for diversity and inclusion in golf.

 Advertisement.
 Scroll to continue reading.

-By providing more opportunities for African American men and women to participate in various aspects of the golf industry, we can help to level the playing field and create a more fair and just society.
+By creating more opportunities for African American men and women in the golf industry, we can work towards a more fair and just society.

 You May Also Like